rust-lang/rfcs/text/0000-enum-variant-types.md

 Variant types have [previously been proposed for Rust](https://github.com/rust-lang/rfcs/pull/1450).
 However, it was closed due to uncertainty around the interaction with other forms of type inference (numeric type inference and default type parameters).
-Having looked into these, I think adding an extra kind of type inference for enum variants should not directly interact with these and it is sensible to open up this RFC without more substantial changes to the proposed implementation method.
+The conservative type inference described here should not directly interact with these and it is sensible to open up this RFC without more substantial changes to the proposed implementation method.
 Furthermore, the method proposed here is implementationally simpler and more intuitive.

 # Prior art
 [prior-art]: #prior-art